by Ron Kurtus (revised 16 June 2017)

 A person who upholds high standards of decent behavior can be considered as moral.
-People don't respect those who are vulgar or act immorally.
+Someone who is vulgar, indecent, or dishonest can be considered immoral.
+People don't respect those who are immorally.
 They would prefer to deal with those who are decent and have high standards.
 The moral person feels good knowing that he or she is respected.

 Questions you may have are: